jumpinjackie/mapguide/MgDev/nuget/api-desktop-readme.txt

  - OSGeo.MapGuide.Desktop

 This package does not include the CS-Map coordinate system dictionaries.
-It is assumed you have an existing copy of these dictionaries that will be copied to the Dictionaries subdirectory of your project's output directory.
+It is assumed you will install the optional cs-map-dictionaries package or have an existing copy of these dictionaries that will be copied to the Dictionaries subdirectory of your project's output directory.

 After package installation, you may need to edit Platform.ini to ensure all the paths defined point to the correct locations